 Opening hours are 10am-7pm Monday to Saturday and 11am-5pm on Sundays.

 Whether you are looking for unique gifts or just something different to the high street, there are countless gems to discover in these beautifully restored historic buildings.
 If you go to the Burlington Arcade, be sure to stop off for a drink in Bacchus Bar, an underground venue where you can also grab a bite to eat.
+The opening hours of Bacchus Bar may temporarily be reduced.
+Please call or visit their Facebook page for more information.

 All the arcades are located around the city centre, making it easy to combine with a day in other shopping centres or on the high street.